 theory of change is the process or steps required that result in making a positive difference to people's lives.
 AJAR's vision is to build just and accountable societies, free from impunity.
-To achieve this, a broad-based and holistic approach is implemented, illustrated by the diagram below.
+To achieve this, a broad-based and holistic approach is implemented.